 "We heard from restaurant owners who have invested their life savings into opening a new business in HRM, only to be abandoned by City Hall," says CRFA Vice-President Atlantic Luc Erjavec.
 "Our local government is working against restaurant owners, instead of creating conditions for success.
 This is a wake-up call.
 If you want a vibrant city, you need a vibrant restaurant sector."

 The survey also shows 32 per cent of respondents scaled back on expansion plans and 31 per cent scaled back on renovations, due to a combination of the economy and bureaucratic red tape - translating into the loss of thousands of potential jobs in HRM.

 Survey respondents expressed frustration on several fronts, including:

-the time-consuming process to obtain operating licences and building
+- the time-consuming process to obtain operating licences and building permits;

-the condition of streetscapes, and general cleanliness and appearance of the city.
+- the condition of streetscapes, and general cleanliness and appearance of the city.

 Click here for more survey results.